Performers

 Working as a soloist, orchestral and chamber musician, Poppy performs extensively throughout the UK and internationally.
 Poppy studied Music at King's College London, graduating in 2014, followed by a Masters at the Royal Academy of Music in 2016.

-In 2021 Poppy released her debut album, Soliloquy, with Ulysses Arts which features her own transcriptions of Bach and Hildegard of Bingen.
+In 2021 she released her debut album, Soliloquy, with Ulysses Arts which features her own transcriptions of Bach and Hildegard of Bingen.

 Her most recent recording is Matthew Taylor’s Concertino with the BBC National Orchestra of Wales.
 The Concertino was written for Poppy in 2021.
 The recording was broadcast on BBC Radio Three in March 2024 and released on disc by Toccata Classics in June.